laureenmaina/Finance-Tracker/README.md

-Finance Management System
+# Finance Management System

-Project Overview
+## Project Overview

-The Finance Management System is a Python-based application that helps users manage their finances by tracking their incomes, expenses, and saving goals.
-The application uses SQLite as the database to store user information, income records, expense records, and saving goals.
-The database operations are performed using Python's sqlite3 module.
+The Finance Management System is a Python-based application designed to help users manage their finances by tracking incomes, expenses, and saving goals.
+The application utilizes SQLite as the backend database to store user information, income records, expense records, and saving goals.
+SQLAlchemy is used for ORM (Object-Relational Mapping) to interact with the SQLite database.

-Features
+## Features

-User Management: Add and retrieve user information.
+- **User Management**: Allows adding and retrieving user information.
-Income Management: Add and retrieve income records associated with users.
+- **Income Management**: Enables adding and retrieving income records associated with users.
-Expense Management: Add and retrieve expense records associated with users, ensuring expenses do not exceed total income.
+- **Expense Management**: Facilitates adding and retrieving expense records associated with users, ensuring expenses do not exceed total income.
-Saving Goals: Add and retrieve saving goals associated with users, ensuring target dates are valid.
+- **Saving Goals**: Supports adding and retrieving saving goals associated with users, ensuring target dates are valid.

-Project Structure
+## Project Structure

-finance-management-system/
+Certainly!
+Based on the updates made to your Finance Management System, let's revise the README.md file to reflect the changes:

+markdown
+Copy code
+# Finance Management System

+## Project Overview

+The Finance Management System is a Python-based application designed to help users manage their finances by tracking incomes, expenses, and saving goals.
+The application utilizes SQLite as the backend database to store user information, income records, expense records, and saving goals.
+SQLAlchemy is used for ORM (Object-Relational Mapping) to interact with the SQLite database.

+## Features

+- **User Management**: Allows adding and retrieving user information.
+- **Income Management**: Enables adding and retrieving income records associated with users.
+- **Expense Management**: Facilitates adding and retrieving expense records associated with users, ensuring expenses do not exceed total income.
+- **Saving Goals**: Supports adding and retrieving saving goals associated with users, ensuring target dates are valid.

 │
-├── models/
-│   ├── __init__.py
-│   ├── setup.py
-│   ├── user.py
-│   ├── income.py
-│   ├── expense.py
-│   ├── saving_goal.py
-│
-├── main.py
-├── README.md
-└── requirements.txt

-Models
+## Models

-User Model (models/user.py)
+### User Model

-Attributes: id, username, email
+- **Attributes**: id, username, email
-Methods: create, get_all, find_by_id, delete
+- **Methods**: create, get_all, find_by_id, delete

-Income Model (models/income.py)
+### Income Model

-Attributes: id, amount, date, user_id
+- **Attributes**: id, amount, date, user_id
-Methods: create, get_all, find_by_id, delete
+- **Methods**: create, get_all, find_by_id, delete

-Expense Model (models/expense.py)
+### Expense Model

-Attributes: id, amount, date, user_id
+- **Attributes**: id, amount, date, user_id
-Methods: create, get_all, find_by_id, delete
+- **Methods**: create, get_all, find_by_id, delete

-SavingGoal Model (models/saving_goal.py)
+### SavingGoal Model

-Attributes: id, amount, target_date, description, user_id
+- **Attributes**: id, amount, target_date, description, user_id
-Methods: create, get_all, find_by_id, delete
+- **Methods**: create, get_all, find_by_id, delete

-Main Script (main.py)
+## Main Script (`cli.py`)

-This script initializes the database, collects user inputs, performs necessary validations, and interacts with the database using the defined models.
-It also prints out the stored records after performing the operations.
+The main script initializes the database, collects user inputs, performs necessary validations, and interacts with the database using the defined models.
+It provides functionalities such as creating users, managing incomes, expenses, and saving goals, and displaying stored records after performing operations.

+Data Persistence: Data entered through the application is stored persistently in the SQLite database (finance.db), ensuring data integrity and reliability